heptarch/heptarch.github.io/drafts/SAEPage.md

 increases, or put differently, sparsity decreases.
 This makes sense too; the denser features are, the harder to disentangle!
 But there is a mysterious consistency lurking in these plots.
-Although the LASSO curves behave differently, they also hit a fixed value of support recovery (just below $0.5$, indicated by a solid line) for a special function (indicated by the thicker dotted) of $\rho$:
+Although the LASSO curves behave differently, they also hit a fixed SRA value (just below $0.5$, indicated by a solid line) for a special function (indicated by the thicker dotted) of $\rho$:

 $$